MustaphaAwwal/MustaphaAwwal/README.md

 - 🚀 **Exploring New Technologies:** I'm willing to explore emerging technologies with the aim of enriching my skillset and making meaningful contributions.

 - 🌐 **Contributing to Open Source:** I am interested in contributing to open source projects that align with my interests.
-This is a way for me to give back to the community and continue learning..
+This is a way for me to give back to the community and continue learning.

 - 📚 **Sharing Knowledge:** I have a strong passion for sharing knowledge and enjoy writing articles as a way to contribute.